windelbouwman/pzn/README.md

 * A Julia process running a lightweight local GUI.
 * Standalone interactive scientific visualization that can be shown in the browser or as a ~1 MiB desktop app.
+* I'm pretty sure we can do an awesome chat app in <20 MiB.

 An important aspect is the use of WASM to communicate “behavior” to the graphics endpoint.
 This is similar to how JavaScript is used to script